 About Council Tax

-This means that owner-occupiers or resident tenants (including council tenants) usually have to pay the tax.
+Resident-owners or resident-tenants (including council tenants) usually have to pay Council Tax.

-If the property is empty, or it is no-one’s main home, the owner is responsible for the bill.
+If the property is unoccupied, or it is no-one’s main home, the owner is responsible for the bill.

 A 'resident' is a person of 18 years or over who lives in the dwelling as their only or main home.

-'Owner' in relation to any dwelling means the person(s) who has a material interest in the whole or any part of the dwelling and at least part of the dwelling (or the part concerned) is not subject to an inferior material interest. ('Material interest' means a freehold interest or a leasehold interest, which was granted for a term of six months or more.)
+'Owner' in relation to any dwelling means the person(s) who has a material interest in the whole or any part of the dwelling. ('Material interest' means a freehold interest or a leasehold interest, which was granted for a term of six months or more.)

 Are the residents always liable?

-In some special cases the owner, not the residents, has to pay the council tax.
-These are:
+In some special cases the owner, not the residents, has to pay Council Tax.